flowhub/guv/README.md

 For list of all supported configuration variables see [./src/config.coffee](./src/config.coffee).
 Many of the commonly used ones have short and long-form names.

-guv configuration files by convention use the extension *.guv*, for instance `autoscale.guv` or `myproject.guv`.
+guv configuration files by convention use the extension *.guv.yaml*, for instance `autoscale.guv.yaml` or `myproject.guv.yaml`.

 # Metrics support